spences10/scottspence.com/posts/2021/11/02/backup-ubuntu-wsl-instances/index.md

 `C` drive, I'll call it UbuntuTest.

-I already have a `distros` folder on my `C` drive but I'll need to create a folder for the new UbuntuTest distrobution:
+I already have a `distros` folder on my `C` drive but I'll need to create a folder for the new UbuntuTest distribution:

 ```powershell
 mkdir C:\\Users\\scott\\distros\\UbuntuTest